hummingbird-me/kitsu-tools/README.md

 ### Contributing

-Check out the [development environment setup instructions](https://github.com/hummingbird-me/hummingbird/wiki/Setting-up-a-development-environment) and this [topic with ideas for helping out with Hummingbird](http://forums.hummingbird.me/t/how-to-help-out-with-hummingbird/9390) to get started.
+To get started have a look at the [development environment setup instructions](https://github.com/hummingbird-me/hummingbird/wiki/Setting-up-a-development-environment) and this [topic with ideas for helping out with Hummingbird](http://forums.hummingbird.me/t/how-to-help-out-with-hummingbird/9390).
+Before you start working be sure to read the [contribution guide](https://github.com/hummingbird-me/hummingbird/blob/master/CONTRIBUTING.md).

-Also have a look at the [contribution guide](https://github.com/hummingbird-me/hummingbird/blob/master/CONTRIBUTING.md).
-Don't hesitate to contact us if you have any questions, feel free to create a topic in the [forum dev category](http://forums.hummingbird.me/category/dev)!
+If you have any questions don't hesitate to contact us!
+Feel free to drop by the [development Hipchat room](https://www.hipchat.com/gIQZzCGPS) (if none of us are online you can still ask, we will reply later) or create a topic in the [forum dev category](http://forums.hummingbird.me/category/dev).

 ### License